-- Participant must be a WIOA eligible youth participant. - Participant must be unable to obtain supportive services through other programs providing such services. - Supportive services may only be awarded when necessary to enable participation in WIOA career services or training activities. - Supportive services awards must be based on individual participant needs and plan development. - This information must be properly documented in the Individual Service Strategy (ISS) and case notes in the Commonwealth Workforce Development System (CWDS).
+- Participant must be a WIOA eligible youth participant. - Participant must be unable to obtain supportive services through other programs providing such services. - Supportive services may only be awarded when necessary to enable participation in WIOA career services or training activities.

 The WIOA Title I Youth program staff should meet with each participant to assess the need for supportive services.
 Each participant should be given individualized case management services and plan development in order to eliminate possible dependency on supportive services.
+Supportive services awards should be based on individual participant needs and plan development.
+This information should be properly documented in the ISS and case notes in the Commonwealth Workforce Development System.
+Per WIOA, supportive services may only be awarded when necessary to enable participation in WIOA career services or training activities.
+A supportive service shall qualify as "necessary to enable participation in WIOA career services or training services" if staff determine, following a needs assessment and IEP development, that a supportive service would help a participant successfully participate in a WIOA activity and/or achieve a goal established in their ISS.
 P4W funds must be used in accordance with the requirements of the Federal Uniform Guidance and all other guidance and regulations applicable to the funding source.

-Because WIOA funds should only be used to provide supportive services when they are unavailable through other resources and service providers, WIOA Title I Youth program staff are responsible for coordinating services and providing referrals to other state and local agencies offering supportive services.
-WIOA Title I Youth program staff must ensure that all other avenues and resources have been exhausted prior to expending WIOA funds for supportive services.
-Staff must provide documented proof of the service being unavailable in the area through other resources including PA 211 Southwest (http://pa211sw.org/).
+WIOA funds are intended to be used to provide supportive services when they are not readily available through other resources and service providers.
+WIOA Title I Youth program staff are responsible for coordinating services and providing referrals to other state and local agencies offering supportive services.
+WIOA-funded supportive services shall be permitted, in accordance with this policy, if it is determined by WIOA program staff that a referral to other resources or service providers is not possible or cannot be made within the timeframe needed by the participant.
+Staff must provide documented proof of the service being unavailable in the area through other resources, such as PA 211 Southwest (http://pa211sw.org/).
+Additionally, staff must document the participant's case notes that the service was confirmed as unavailable outside of WIOA.